-An important aspect of CTP 2040 is that it integrates all of the County's transportation modes and facilities, while other plans are typically concerned only with a single mode or facility type, such as public transit or highways.
+An important aspect of SMCTP 2040 is that it integrates all of San Mateo County's transportation modes and facilities, while other plans are typically concerned only with a single mode or facility type, such as public transit or highways.
 The following summarizes the County's key transportation plans.